JadynHax/scpscraper/README.md

 Potential updates in the future to make scraping data from any website easy/viable, allowing for easy mass collection of data.

 ## Link to GitHub Repo
 Please consider checking it out!
-You can report issues, request features, contribute to this project, etc. in the GitHub Repo https://github.com/JaonHax/scpscraper/
+You can report issues, request features, contribute to this project, etc. in the GitHub Repo.
+That is the best way to reach me for issues/feedback relating to this project.

+https://github.com/JaonHax/scpscraper/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyODY0NDkyMyw4Njc0ODM4MzldfQ==
+eyJoaXN0b3J5IjpbLTM2OTExNTc1MSw4Njc0ODM4MzldfQ==
 -->